In a nutshell

 - These findings are from a pre-registered RCT.

-- The computer code used to statistically analyze the data was checked by an external auditor.10
+- The computer code used to statistically analyze the data was checked by an external auditor.8

-- The increase in treatment clinic vaccinations over and above increases in control clinic vaccinations occurs in clinic data as well as self-report data.11
+- The increase in treatment clinic vaccinations over and above increases in control clinic vaccinations occurs in clinic data as well as self-report data.9

-- The findings from IDinsight’s baseline report of New Incentives are consistent with the plausibility of immunization incentives as a driver of observed behavior change in the areas where New Incentives operates.12
+- The findings from IDinsight’s baseline report of New Incentives are consistent with the plausibility of immunization incentives as a driver of observed behavior change in the areas where New Incentives operates.10

 Our main remaining concerns include:

 - We remain uncertain about the appropriate adjustments for vaccines with multiple doses (see below) and self-reporting bias (see below), which have a substantial impact on our estimate of New Incentives' impact and cost-effectiveness.

 - The self-reported data in the RCT show a large and surprising increase in vaccination rates in control clinics from baseline to endline.
-At baseline in 2017, vaccination coverage rates in control areas were roughly 15%-25% across vaccines; at endline, they were around 60%.13 While this increase in counterfactual coverage appears in self-reported data, clinic administrative records in control areas do not show any increase in vaccination volume since baseline.14 We are very unsure how to explain this discrepancy (though we do expect administrative recordkeeping to be somewhat better in treatment areas than in control areas).
+At baseline in 2017, vaccination coverage rates in control areas were roughly 15%-25% across vaccines; at endline, they were around 60%.11 While this increase in counterfactual coverage appears in self-reported data, clinic administrative records in control areas do not show any increase in vaccination volume since baseline.12 We are very unsure how to explain this discrepancy (though we do expect administrative recordkeeping to be somewhat better in treatment areas than in control areas).

 - GiveWell recommended the funding for the IDinsight RCT, and New Incentives is a GiveWell Incubation Grant recipient.
 As a result, there may be an incentive for GiveWell to review the results favorably.